TechSnazzy/gwg_100_days_of_code/README.md

 ### Day 26 - 7/22 (Sunday)
 Continuing on with the Cat Clicker Premium app.
 After spending plenty of time studying the solution, I think I have a good understanding of how this works.
 So now I am starting from scratch building out my own Cat Clicker Pro app.
 It's like putting together a puzzle except you have to first create all the puzzle pieces and then put them together.

+### Day 27 - 7/23 (Monday)
+Continuing on with Section 4, Lesson 2.
+I decided to put Cat Clicker Premium Pro on the back burner for now and move ahead with the lessons -- which is ok.
+I think I understand separation of concerns well enough to move ahead.
+I will just come back to it later.
+That said, now I'm learning about creating Promises.